adriennemueller/adriennemueller.github.io/Sharing Protocols.md

 ## Sharing as a **Time-stamped Public Protocol on GoogleDocs**

 <aside>
 ➕ **Pros:** Does not imply the same level of commitment as a public protocol or pre-registration.
 If students later decide they do not want to be associated with the project, the protocol can simply be taken down.
-Protocols or pre-registrations on OSF cannot easily be taken down.
+Protocols or pre-registrations on OSF cannot easily be taken down.<br>
 </aside>

 <aside>